splunk/public-o11y-docs/incident-intelligence/key-concepts.rst

    * - On-call schedules
      - An on-call schedule consists of one or more shifts, with members who rotate through a shift.
 Use an on-call schedule as a step in your incident policies' incident workflows.

-   * - Rejected
-     - An incident status that incident responders can set to indicate that the incident is dismissed.
-The status lifecycle for incidents is triggered, then acknowledged, and then resolved.
-Setting an incident status to dismissed prevents the escalation to the next step in an incident workflow.
-When you reject an incident, it is considered invalid and closed; you will no longer be able to make updates to the incident.

    * - Resolved
      - An incident status that incident responders set to indicate that the incident is resolved.
 The status lifecycle for incidents is triggered, then acknowledged, and then resolved.
 Resolving an incident status prevents the escalation to the next step in an incident workflow.